bsu-cs-jb/cs-411-docs/lab-01/guide.md

 checkout the deleted files from GitHub again and you can then commit the newly created React Native project.

+My recommendation for Windows users is to run "Git Bash" which is installed with git.
+This shell supports nearly the same set of commands that are used on macOS and Linux which both run `bash` shells (command lines).
+If you use PowerShell I can only offer limited assistance.

-On macOS or in Windows Subsystem for Linux (WSL), and possibly inside the shell that Git installs in Windows, you can run the following commands.
-I'll grant bonus points for the first student that submits a working solution for all of these commands on Windows (send me an email or Canvas message).
+I'll grant bonus points for the first student that submits a working solution for all of these commands in PowerShell (send me an email or Canvas message).

 1. Enter the directory